tonytonybalony/embedded-midterm-project/README.md

   - Radial Gradient Background extend with the window
   - Progress bar and all the label and buttons stay at center no matter how the window is resized.

+10. Improve Code

+  - Reorder function and add new comment.

 ## Next Enhancements (Ideas)

 - Rotating album art (`lv_img` with animation).
 - Button state change (pause vs play image swap).
+Using toggle button
 - Track queue scroll effect ("Translate on Scroll" idea above).
-- Font improvements: add emoji-capable / CJK font fallback.
-- Optional volume slider and mute toggle.